How do I reduce my AWS bill?

 Optimize your costs

 - AWS Trusted Advisor can help you identify resources that you aren't using to their full capacity.
 Then, you can decide to delete these underutilized resources to optimize your costs.
 To receive email notifications of Trusted Advisor checks, see How do I set up email notifications for AWS Trusted Advisor in my account?
-For information on how to delete your underutilized resources, see How do I terminate all my resources before closing my AWS account?
+For information on how to delete your underutilized resources, see How do I terminate active resources that I no longer need on my AWS account?

-- If you have predictable workloads on Amazon Elastic Compute Cloud (Amazon EC2), AWS Fargate, or AWS Lambda and are paying the default On-Demand pricing, you can save money by choosing an appropriate Savings Plan.
-For more information, see How do I save money on my Amazon EC2 or AWS Fargate usage using a Savings Plan?
+- If you have predictable workloads on Amazon Elastic Compute Cloud (Amazon EC2), AWS Fargate, or AWS Lambda and are paying the default On-Demand pricing, then you can save money by choosing an appropriate Savings Plan.
+For more information, see How do I save money on my AWS usage using a Savings Plan?

 - Use the AWS Instance Scheduler to reduce the costs of EC2 and Amazon Relational Database Service (Amazon RDS) instances used in non-production environments.
-For more information, see How do I stop and start my instances using the AWS Instance Scheduler?
+For more information, see How do I use Instance Scheduler with CloudFormation to schedule EC2 instances?

-- If you're using the S3 Standard storage class and have infrequently accessed objects, enable S3 Intelligent-Tiering for automatic cost optimization.
-You can choose Intelligent-Tiering when you upload your objects to Amazon S3, and then add the appropriate Lifecycle rule to move your objects to Intelligent-Tiering.
+- If you're using the S3 Standard storage class and have infrequently accessed objects, then enable S3 Intelligent-Tiering for automatic cost optimization.
+You can choose S3 Intelligent-Tiering when you upload your objects to Amazon S3.
+Then, add the appropriate Lifecycle configuration to move your objects to S3 Intelligent-Tiering.

 - When EC2 instances are terminated, the attached Amazon Elastic Block Store (Amazon EBS) volumes aren't automatically deleted.
-Find the unattached EBS volumes that you no longer need, and then delete them after optionally creating an EBS snapshot.
-For more information, see Why am I charged for EBS when all my instances are stopped?
+Find the unattached EBS volumes that you no longer need.
+Then, you can delete them after optionally creating an EBS snapshot.
+For more information, see Why am I being charged for Amazon EBS when all my instances are stopped?

 Important: The data in the EBS volume is lost on deletion, and the volume can't be attached to any instance.